smittyvanilli/trongate-snippets-sublime/README.md

 ### All developers

-Do you feel tired of frameworks that break with new features and giving you too much space in your sink?
-Are your fingers getting sore from constant coding?
-Welcome to __Trongate Framework__, developed at _Speed Coding Academy_.
+Do you feel tired of frameworks that break with new features and filling you with too much space in your sink?
+Are your fingers getting sore from the constant coding and pounding of your keyboard?
+Well, welcome to The __Trongate Framework__, developed at [_Speed Coding Academy_](https://www.speedcodingacademy.com).

 These snippets make it __faster__ and __easier__ to use the __Trongate Framework__.
 This is important for developers who want their __work done__ in __faster time__.